 What is business process reengineering (BPR)?

-Indeed, in contrast to the discipline of business process improvement, which focuses on updating a company's existing business processes, BPR begins with an assessment of the company's mission and the value it provides.
-Therefore, companies embarking on BPR might find they need to rethink their entire business model, in addition to radically redesigning their business processes.
+In contrast to the discipline of business process improvement, which focuses on updating a company's existing business processes, BPR begins with an assessment of the company's mission and the value it provides.
+Companies embarking on BPR might find they need to rethink their entire business model in addition to radically redesigning their business processes.